skeddles/reddit-pixel-art-game/README.md

 # Web Template

-This is a static site template.
+This is a static site template for websites or games.

+### Setup

+Run `git clone https://github.com/skeddles/skeddles-web-template` to download the code.

+Change to the `skeddles-web-template` folder and run `npm install`

 ### How To Run